Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Methods

 \section{Methods}

-In this paper, we introduce the concept of rhythm within the context of isochronic and metrically complex patterns (see Fig. \ref{fig:overview}(a)).
-Isochronic rhythms are characterized by a fixed basic inter-beat interval (IBI), whereas metric rhythms exhibit a hierarchical structure that captures the subtleties of more complex rhythmic patterns, as illustrated in Fig. \ref{fig:overview}(b).
+In this paper, we introduce the concept of rhythm within the context of isochronic and metrically complex patterns (see Fig.~\ref{fig:1}(A)).
+Isochronic rhythms are characterized by a fixed basic inter-beat interval, whereas metric rhythms exhibit a hierarchical structure that captures the subtleties of more complex rhythmic patterns, as illustrated in Fig.~\ref{fig:1}(B).
 We selected these rhythmic patterns at the measure level, which repeat periodically throughout the trial.
-The predictive coding task was designed to capture these patterns and predict the onset of each beat 200 ms in advance, reflecting the tendency of humans to anticipate the beat slightly before the actual event occurs.
+The movement-timing prediction task evaluates whether the calibrated hierarchy can produce a Motor Layer prediction approximately 200~ms before the corresponding event timing; the layer-wise construction of this anticipatory reference frame is described in the Online calibration protocol.

-We implemented a four-layer neural network architecture to perform the complex pattern predictive coding task, as shown in Fig. \ref{fig:overview}(c).
+We implemented a four-layer neural network architecture to perform the complex pattern predictive coding task, as shown in Fig.~\ref{fig:2}.
 The network comprises the Tatum Layer, Tactus Layer, Higher Cognition Layer, and Motor Layer.
 Each layer is responsible for distinct aspects of rhythm processing and prediction.
-The Tatum Layer detects the smallest rhythmic unit, the basic IBI, while the Tactus Layer identifies the slower underlying rhythm.
-The Higher Cognition Layer serves as long-term memory, and the Motor Layer generates motor responses based on predictions informed by long-term memory.
+The Tatum Layer detects the smallest rhythmic unit, the tatum interval, while the Tactus Layer identifies the slower underlying rhythm.
+The Higher Cognition Layer serves as working memory, and the Motor Layer generates motor responses based on predictions informed by working memory.